zx80/flask-simple-auth/README.md

 importing `passlib` for nothing.
 Do not attempt to re-create a token if it is not possible, i.e. when relying on a third party token provider.
+Allow to fully control the list of authentication schemes.

 #### 3.0.0